mainwp/Code-Snippets-Functions/Execute a function on a child site/WooCommerce Google Analytics Integration/README.md

 ## WooCommerce Google Analytics Integration code snippets

-Tested version of WordPress 6.7.1, plugin version was WooCommerce Google Analytics Integration 2.1.11.
+Tested version of WordPress 6.7.2, plugin version was Google Analytics for WooCommerce 2.1.13.

-This file is a code snippet that is used for [WooCommerce Google Analytics Integration](https://wordpress.org/plugins/woocommerce-google-analytics-integration/) plugin.
+This file is a code snippet that is used for [Google Analytics for WooCommerce](https://wordpress.org/plugins/woocommerce-google-analytics-integration/) plugin.

 ## Things to do